 Want to see it in action?
 Watch my video review I made a while back.

-Most users are satisfied with their purchase according to the reviews on Harbor Freight’s website.
-Plus, the price can’t be beat at around $140!
+Most users are satisfied with their purchase according to the reviews on Harbor Freight's website.
+Plus, the price can't be beaten at around $160!

-This band saw uses a 62 inch long blade, and accepts widths 1/8 inch to 1/2 inch wide.
-It has a 9 inch throat, and accepts 3-5/8 inch thick wood work piece.
+This band saw uses a 62-inch long blade and accepts widths ⅛ inch to ½ inch wide.
+It has a 9-inch throat and accepts a 3-⅝ inch thick wood workpiece.